1. Resources

 Locally-hosted Jenkins, on the other hand, requires a dedicated server to operate.
 Dev teams have to continuously monitor and maintain the server and install the necessary plugins for continuous integration.

-With Jenkins, builds are set up using Jenkins UI, meaning all the configurations of various processes are stored in the Jenkins file system.
+With Jenkins, builds are set up using the Jenkins UI, meaning all the configurations of various processes are stored in the Jenkins file system.
 The issue here is Jenkins’ dedicated internal server, which complicates sharing system details within your team.
-So when you clone source code repositories, it won’t copy the data contained in Jenkins.
+When you clone source code repositories, it won’t copy the data contained in Jenkins.

-• Parallel processing: CircleCI supports parallel execution using multiple containers that can be accomplished across developer options, complete with built-in support.
+CircleCI supports parallel execution using multiple containers that can be set up using developer options, complete with built-in support.
 All you need is to alter project settings, and you can start right away.

 Jenkins doesn’t allow parallel processing of multiple tests or functions simultaneously.
 While it does aid several tasks through multi-threading, it isn’t very efficient and can lead to database errors and process breakdown.